 The World Experiences Major Changes to Ballet with Neoclassicism

 Each and every ballet performed before neoclassicism told a story.
 Using elaborate scenery, detailed costumes, intricate dance technique, and bold movements that were carefully choreographed to music, the dancers brought the story to life.
 That all changed with neoclassicism.

 Major changes came to the ballet world once neoclassicism influenced how choreographers and directors staged dance productions.
 Instead of focusing on an elaborate, detailed story and putting on a massive production, neoclassical-inspired ballet wanted people to focus on the dancers and their movements.
 It basically took away all the frills of ballet and put the focus on the dancers and their talent.

-Some of the changes that were made to help audiences focus more on the dancers and less on the whole story included using simple, yet elegant costumes, lighting the stage with bright, non-distracting colors, removing elaborate scenery, and allowing dancers to perform without the need to tell a specific detailed story.
+Some of the changes that were made to help audiences focus more on the dancers and less on the whole story included using simple, yet elegant costumes, lighting the stage with bright, non-distracting colors, removing elaborate scenery, and allowing dancers to perform without the need to tell a specific detailed story student desk.

 In addition to the changes in production, such as costumes worn and scenery used, changes occurred to how the dancers danced.
 Neoclassical ballets started to incorporate new dance moves that showcased a dancer’s beautiful lines, strength, extreme flexibility, and grace.